Last updated on April 17th, 2022 at 10:31 pm

-There are a lot of hardtail mountain bikes out there that let you make the most out of the sport.
+Many hardtail mountain bikes are out there that let you make the most out of the sport.
 Durable components, sleek builds, and versatile frame geometries are what you need.

-Unfortunately, it’s confusing to choose one with the many options out there.
+Unfortunately, choosing one with the many options isn’t very clear.
 That’s what this article will help you with.

-Here, we will be discussing the best hardtail mountain bikes under 1500.
+Here, we will discuss the best hardtail mountain bikes under 1500 USD.

 Some might say that’s too much.
 But trust us, that’s the average price range if you want a decent hardtail mountain bike!